aoijs/documentation/src/functions/usdexecutiontime.md

+---
+description: Returns how long it took to execute all the functions in the current code in ms
+---

 # $executionTime

 This function returns how long it took to execute ALL the functions in the current code in ms